davidmuns/davidmuns/README.md

         <h1>About</h1>
         <h3>My goal</h3>
         <p>
-            My experiences as an industrial automation technician and PLC programmer have taught me to make decisions in very aggressive environments and under a lot of pressure.
+            My experience as an industrial automation technician and PLC programmer have taught me to make decisions in very aggressive environments and under a lot of pressure.
             I also know the business world and customer relationships as well as the pressure to achieve sales goals and the satisfaction of achieving them.
 I like challenges and